 CONFIRMATION

-Date: [Trade Date]April 5
+Date: September 26, 2000

-To: [Counterparty] (“Party B”)
+To: Merrill Lynch International Bank (“Party B”)

-Attention: [Contact]
+Attention: Stephanie Bell

-Fax No.: [Fax]
+Fax No.: 212-449-7088

-From: Enron Capital & Trade Resources Corp. (“Party A”)
+From: Enron North America Corp. (“Party A”)

-RE: Currency Transaction Contract No. XXXXX
+RE: Foreign Exchange Transaction, Deal No. M316781

 The purpose of this letter agreement (this “Confirmation”) is to confirm the terms and conditions of the Transaction entered into between us on the Trade Date specified below (the “Transaction”).
-This Confirmation constitutes a “Confirmation” as referred to in the [Interest Rate and Currency Exchange Agreement / ISDA Master Agreement] specified below.
+This Confirmation constitutes a “Confirmation” as referred to in the ISDA Master Agreement specified below.

 The definitions and provisions contained in the 1998 FX and Currency Option Definitions (as published by the International Swaps and Derivatives Association, Inc.) are incorporated into this Confirmation.
 In the event of any inconsistency between those definitions and provisions and this Confirmation, this Confirmation will govern.

-1. This Confirmation supplements, forms part of, and is subject to, the [Interest Rate and Currency Exchange Agreement / ISDA Master Agreement] dated as of [Date of Master Agreement], as amended and supplemented from time to time (the “Agreement”), between you and us.
+1. This Confirmation supplements, forms part of, and is subject to, the ISDA Master Agreement dated as of July 1,1995 as amended and supplemented from time to time (the “Agreement”), between you and us.
 All provisions contained in the Agreement govern this Confirmation except as expressly modified below.

 2. The terms of the particular Transaction to which this Confirmation relates are as follows:

-Contract No. XXXXXX